Family members of 9/11 victims call on Harris and Trump to oppose U.S.-Saudi deal

 The Biden administration has been pushing for several agreements between the U.S. and Saudi Arabia that include defense guarantees and civil nuclear cooperation, as well as one to normalize relations between Saudi Arabia and Israel.

-CBS News has reached out to both the Harris and Trump campaigns about the letter and the families' request for them to oppose a deal.
+Neither the Harris nor the Trump campaigns have responded to a CBS News inquiry on the letter and the families' request for them to oppose a deal.

 Fifteen of the 19 al Qaeda hijackers who flew planes into the World Trade Center, the Pentagon and a field in Pennsylvania were from Saudi Arabia, but potential links between the Saudi government and the terrorists remained shrouded in mystery for years.